uuinfofp/uuinfofp.github.io/labs.md

 #### Forbidden functions

-For the assignments 0, 1, 2, and 4 the following functions/expressions
+For the assignments 0, 1, 2, and 4, try to avoid using the following functions/expressions as they are (usually) bad form:
-are forbidden:

 ```
 Conditionals => use guards